devJPMello/Habits/README.md

 This project is licensed under the MIT license

 ---

-Project made with ♥ by Henrique Dias Silva at the Rocketseat event.
+Project made by João Pedro Mello at the Rocketseat event.